kristofkruller/algorythms-js/GENERAL.md

 - nlogn for sort, but more details later
 ---
 # THE PRACTICAL WAY
-*below every task has some tries before the optimalized solution, the point is: the first ones always created as I check the task and tring to solve it asap this way I can make logical connections easier*
+*below every task has some tries before the optimized solution, the point is: the first ones always created as I check the task and tring to solve it asap this way I can make logical connections easier*

 # task 1 in index.js is about solve a task in O(n) insted of O(n^2)